nikolasscoolis/Elist-Electronics/README.md

 * North America grew in importance in 2022, increasing revenue share to 55% and order share to 53%.
 * Sales and average order value (AOV) fell across all regions in 2022.
 North America remains the largest AOV with $242, 39% above Latin America, the lowest performer.
 * Europe, the Middle East, and Africa saw a significant increase in order volume share in 4Q22, climbing from 26% to 33% quarter-over-quarter.

+### Recommendations:

+Based on the uncovered insights, the following recommendations have been provided:

+* With 85% of orders and 70% of revenue coming from just three products, diversifying the product portfolio is crucial.
+Expanding the accessory category with new product lines, particularly Apple charging cables, would provide upsell opportunities.
+* Despite the general sales success of Apple products, iPhone sales have been disappointingly low.
+Enhancing marketing efforts to previous Apple product buyers could boost sales.
+* Look to capitalize on the growing share of Samsung accessories by introducing higher-cost Samsung products in already carried product categories such as laptops and cellphones.
+* Re-evaluate Bose SoundSport Headphones.
+Attempt to sell through product by implementing bundle offers and flash sales to non-Apple ecosystem loyalty members before discontinuing.
+* Continue and push forward the loyalty program.
+In order to convert non-members, consider offering a one-time sign-up discount paired with increased marketing of membership benefits and savings.
+Focus targeted and personalized ads to previous customers, utilize data analytics to increase marketing efforts when previously purchased products may need replacing.